While Your Divorce Case is Pending, Our Orlando, FL Divorce Lawyers Move Quickly to Get You the Temporary Relief You Need.

 In a Florida divorce, there is no legal separation.
 In order to resolve critical issues after the divorce is filed and until the divorce is final (which can take months), you have the right to seek what is called temporary relief.
 These are interim orders issued by the court that protect and support either party while the divorce is pending.

-Serving all of Orlando, FL, a divorce lawyer at the Kramer Law Firm can help you obtain temporary relief orders from the court quickly and effectively.
+Serving all of Orlando, FL, a divorce lawyer at the New Future Divorce & Family Law Firm can help you obtain temporary relief orders from the court quickly and effectively.
 Our attorneys assist many people who need temporary relief for child support, use of the home, spousal support, timesharing, and more.

 What Do Temporary Relief Orders Cover?